🧬

 Official measurements, coat, and temperament

-• Coat: Short, dense, and thick; often slightly longer on the back.
+• Coat: Short, dense, and thick, often with brown patches or ticking on a white background.

 💡